 Naturally, New Zealand is doing something about it and a new Health and Safety at Work Act was made in 2015.
 It is a good and honest attempt to make workplaces safer.
 In order for it to work, everybody needs to do their part.

 One of the many things a business needs to do is to become First Aid compliant.
 Accidents happen from time to time, whatever you do to prevent them.
 Still, both prevention and being prepared for them makes all the difference between a safe and unsafe workplace.

-Here are some key points that every business needs to know about First Aid.
+Additionally, you risk a big fine for not being First Aid compliant.
+Therefore, here are some key points that every business needs to know about First Aid.